Three life lessons from 2019 – an interesting year

 2020

 2019 was a much different year than 2018 for me.
 Overall, it was better.
-As always there were highs and lows, but the positives outweighed the negatives.
-Unlike 2018, which was a tough year.
+As always, there were highs and lows, but the positives outweighed the negatives—unlike 2018, which was a tough year.
 At the end of every year, I spend some time reflecting.
-It is important that I identify lessons I learned, and also best practices.
+It is important that I identify lessons I learned and best practices.
 First, I will share the three largest lessons I learned in 2019.

 Lesson #1 for 2019 – Life is never perfect